tbrowder/nwflug/Computer-Tech-NWF/computech17/my-presentations/src/intro-linux.md

 ## Inkscape

-Replacement for Corel Draw
+Replacement for Corel Draw or Adobe Illustrator

-Here is one of my drawings: a circuit diagram. (**demo**)
+Here is one of my drawings: a circuit diagram exported s a bitmap.

-The same drawing converted to a bitmap:

 ![30%](./pics/loco-v5-circuits.png)